rockymadden/slack-cli/README.md

 A pure bash, pipe friendly, feature rich, command line interface for Slack.
-Deep integration with [jq](https://github.com/stedolan/jq) allows for the ability to perform complex declarative/higher-order operations on responses, helping you perform complex compositional operations with relative ease.
-As a simple example, take the task of sending a message, updating it, and finally deleting it:
+Deep integration with [jq](https://github.com/stedolan/jq) allows for the ability to perform complex declarative/higher-order operations on responses, helping you perform compositional operations with relative ease.
+As a simple example, take the task of sending a message to a user, updating the message, and finally deleting the message:

 ```bash
 $ slack chat send hello @slackbot --filter '.ts + "\n" + .channel' |